kollin-brandenburg/ICS_HCM/LabGuide200.md

 ![](images/200/image134.png)

-**1.10** Scroll down the same page and then click on the **Configure Security**.
+**4.10** Scroll down the same page and then click on the **Configure Security**.
 This will bring up the prompt to configure your FTP Security.

 ![](images/200/image135.png)

-**1.11** You will now be asked to create the Security credentials for your FTP connection.
+**4.11** You will now be asked to create the Security credentials for your FTP connection.

 Leave the **Security Policy** as **FTP Server Access Policy**, or else change it if something else is selected.

-For the **User Name** use the **Domain SFTP User Name** that you previously saved from step **1.2**.
+For the **User Name** use the **Domain SFTP User Name** that you previously saved from step **4.2**.

-In the **Password** field user the password that you originally used to log into Oracle Cloud.
+In the **Password** field user the password that you originally used to log into Oracle Cloud provided by the instructor.
 It will be the password for either the cloud.admin or UserXX users.

 Now click on **Ok** to close the prompt.

 ![](images/200/image136.png)

-**1.12** Then click **Test** in order to test the connect.
+**4.12** Then click **Test** in order to test the connect.
 A green bar should come across the top of the screen that reads, "Connection ICSHCM-POC-FTP_UserXX was tested successfully."

 ![](images/200/image137.png)